-Editor's note: The 2017 Lyrid meteor shower will peak just after midnight on Saturday, April 22, but will be visible from April 16 to April 25.
-See our viewing guide here: Lyrid Meteor Shower 2017: When, Where & How to See Its Peak This Week
+Editor's note: The 2018 Lyrid meteor shower peaked just after midnight on Sunday, April 22, but some meteors will be visible through April 26.
+See our viewing guide here: Lyrid Meteor Shower 2018: When, Where & How to See Its Peak

 The Lyrids are a prominent meteor shower that peaks in late April.
 While the shower is not as flashy as others during the year, the Lyrids have been known to have unusual peaks of activity.
 A typical shower has 10 to 20 meteors an hour at the peak, but some of the more fruitful ones over the decades showed reports of 100 meters an hour — or more.

 Chinese astronomers recorded the shower as far back as 687 B.C., according to NASA.
 The source for the meteors is Comet Thatcher, which was discovered by A.E.
 Thatcher on its last closest approach to the solar system in 1861.
 The comet is expected to return in 2276.

 Historical Lyrids sightings

 The Lyrids have been chronicled in many cultures for the past 2,700 years.
 Chinese astronomers noted prominent displays in 687 B.C. and 15 B.C.
 Also, in A.D.
 1136, a report from Korea chronicled the shower with the words "many stars flew from the northeast," according to our skywatching columnist Joe Rao.

 In 1803, residents of Richmond, Virginia, went outside late at night after a fire alarm.
 A report from that time noted that the meteors resembled rockets in the sky.